 Inflicting bodily injury on others may result in assault charges in Colorado, which could carry serious penalties with lasting consequences.

 Sometimes, arguments between people in Greeley, and throughout Colorado, may become physical.
 Depending on the circumstances, those involved in physical confrontations with others may be charged with assault.
-A serious criminal offense, being convicted of this crime could carry severe penalties with lasting implications.
+Assault is a serious criminal offense, and being convicted of this crime could carry severe penalties with lasting implications.

 Colorado state law establishes three variations of assault offenses – third-degree, second-degree and first-degree assault.
 Each of these charges has differing levels of severity and carry different penalties for a conviction.